This guide explains the steps you need to move a Virtual Machine Image to Another Host Using GNOME Boxes.

 - Open the same above file in the other host machine and append the copied content at the end.
 Save the file.

-You can now have a portable virtual machines which you can easily carry and move around.
+You can now have a portable virtual machine that can easily carry and move around.
 Remember, the target machine should have GNOME Boxes installed to make this work.